SecretFoundation/docs/docs/validators-and-full-nodes/run-full-node-mainnet.md

 Edit your secret-node.service file

-After you run the last command, your 'secret-node.service' file should be located here '/etc/systemd/system/secret-node.service'.
+After you run the last command, your `secret-node.service` file should be located here `/etc/systemd/system/secret-node.service`.
 To edit it, run the following command.

 ```bash
 sudo nano /etc/systemd/system/secret-node.service
 ```

 Make sure your secret-node service file is structured like this.
-Be sure to edit "<your-username>" to be your servers username without the carrots.
+Be sure to edit `<your-username>` to be your servers username without the carrots.

 ```bash
 [Unit]